Most Powerful Ancient Greek Gods and Goddesses

 Zeus dethroned his father Cronus, ruler of the Titans, with the support of his brothers, Poseidon and Hades.
 He then became the principal god in a novel pantheon, consisting generally of his brothers, sisters, and offspring.
 With his wife and sister, Hera, Zeus fathered the following children: Ares, Hephaestus, Hebe (the goddess of youth and prime love), Eris, and Enyo.

 Poseidon is greatly recognized as the sea deity of ancient Greece.
-Apart from that, he was as well the deity of horses.
+Apart from that, he was the patron deity of horses.
 He had some extremely bizarre offspring.
-Although he was humanoid, he begot both the flying horse called Pegasus and the Cyclops Polyphemus, who was deprived of sight by Odysseus and his squad in the Odyssey.
-Other children of his include Theseus (the mythical king and hero of Athens), Neleus (the mythical king of Pylos), Polyphemus (the one-eyed giant), and Triton (god of the sea).
+Although he was humanoid, he begot both the flying horse called Pegasus and the Cyclops Polyphemus (the one-eyed giant), who was deprived of sight by Odysseus and his crew in the Odyssey.
+Other children of Poseidon include Theseus (the mythical king and hero of Athens), Neleus (the mythical king of Pylos), and Triton (god of the sea).

 In some accounts of the myths, Poseidon is believed to have fathered Orion with Euryale, the daughter of Minos (king of Crete).
 Orion was the colossal huntsman who later became the constellation of Orion.